exploRNN: Understanding Recurrent Neural Networks through Visual Exploration: Introduction

-\firstsection{Introduction}
+\section{Introduction}

-With its recent advancements, deep learning has gained immense traction in research and industry as well as education.
-As more and more applications benefiting from deep learning dominate the news, and job opportunities related to machine learning are unprecedented, many want to learn about and understand these technologies.
-While initial progress in deep learning was mainly possible due to the rise of convolutional neural networks (CNNs), large training data sets, and GPU training in the context of image recognition~\cite{krizhevsky2012imagenet,he2016deep,szegedy2015going}, other network architectures, such as RNNs, which are able to process sequential data, are getting increasingly important.
+With its recent advances, DL has gained immense traction in research, industry, and education.
+As job opportunities related to machine learning are unprecedented, many want to learn about and understand DL technologies.

-As more advanced learning architectures, such as RNNs, are more difficult to comprehend, and as they introduce concepts that are fundamentally different from classical computer science, communicating how these networks are able to accomplish the desired results is important for users who want to know more about the technology.
-By making the process behind RNNs transparent to this target group, research in machine translation and other sequential learning tasks can be accelerated, as the field is opened up to additional users and contributors.
-Along this line, the visualization community has shown how interactive visual explorables can be effective for learning other deep learning concepts~\cite{kahng2018gan,norton2017adversarial,convnetjs,smilkov2017direct}.
+While initial progress in DL was mainly possible due to the rise of convolutional neural networks (CNNs), large training data sets, and GPU training in the context of image recognition~\cite{krizhevsky2012imagenet,he2016deep,szegedy2015going}, other network architectures, such as RNNs, which are able to process sequential data, are becoming increasingly important.
+At the same time, these more advanced learning architectures are more difficult to comprehend, as they employ concepts that are fundamentally different from classical computer science.
+Thus, by making the process behind RNNs transparent and easy to understand, research in sequential learning tasks can be accelerated as the field opens up to additional users and contributors.

-Since the different architectures exploited bring their unique challenges, existing educational applications usually focus on one type of architecture.
-Unfortunately, the set of existing applications still does not cover one specific class of modern neural network types, namely RNNs.
-This is despite the fact, that RNNs are the tool of choice for learning on sequential data, and thus are widely adopted in tasks such as speech processing~\cite{graves2013speech,sak2014long}, handwriting recognition~\cite{graves2008novel}, and machine translation~\cite{wu2016google}, among many others.
-As diverse as the class of applications addressed by RNNs, are the concepts that capture temporally dependent information within RNNs.
-As these concepts greatly differ from other network types, we argue, that educating developers as well as consumers about RNNs could be of great benefit.
-In this paper, we, thus, propose \enn, an interactive explorable visualization for RNNs, that runs directly in any modern web browser.
-Within this paper, we make the following contributions:
+Along this line, the visualization community has shown how interactive visual explorables can be effective for learning about DL concepts~\cite{kahng2018gan,norton2017adversarial,convnetjs,smilkov2017direct}.
+Since different architectures come with their unique challenges, existing educational applications usually focus on one type of architecture.
+Unfortunately, the set of existing applications still does not cover RNNs.
+This is despite the fact that RNNs are widely adopted in tasks such as speech processing~\cite{graves2013speech,sak2014long}, handwriting recognition~\cite{graves2008novel}, and machine translation~\cite{wu2016google}, among many others.
+While RNNs are capable of solving such sequential tasks, they also bring their unique architectures and concepts to capture temporal information.
+As these concepts differ from other network types, RNN education could be of great benefit.
+To facilitate RNN education, we propose \enn, an interactive explorable visualization for RNNs that runs directly in any modern web browser.